 - The insured had not paid their premiums and this was the reason the insurance lapsed

-- The lapse in insurance was because the driver had been convicted of a driving conviction and their driver’s licence was suspended.
+- The lapse in insurance was because the driver had been convicted of a driving conviction and their driver’s license was suspended.

 - The insured didn’t tell the truth about their driving record so they would not have to pay higher premiums.